PROGRAM AT A GLANCE

 HOUSING AND MEALS

-Students will be housed in Brasenose College.
+Students will live in Brasenose College.
 Rooms are for single occupancy and are equipped with desks and other study facilities.
-Brasenose College has limited facilities to accommodate married couples or children.
+Brasenose College has limited accommodations for married couples or children.
 Students who wish to bring spouses or children must contact the Director to determine whether suitable accommodations are available.
 Spouses and others accompanying enrolled students must pay for meals and housing.

-The meals provided include breakfast and dinner Sunday through Thursday.
-Meals are served in Brasenose College’s recently renovated historic Dining Hall.
+Provided meals include breakfast and dinner Sunday through Thursday.
+Meals are served in Brasenose College’s historic Dining Hall.

-Students will be responsible for making their own travel arrangements to and from Oxford, England.
-Since flights fill up early, students are urged to make arrangements for their travel as soon as possible.
+Students will be responsible for making their own travel arrangements to and from Oxford.
+As flights fill up early, students are urged to make arrangements for their travel as soon as possible.

 England, Oxford, and Brasenose College are accessible to individuals with disabilities.
 Any student with disabilities should submit documentation to the University of Oklahoma College of Law so that appropriate arrangements can be made.
 Students needing special assistance on examinations due to disabilities should contact the Director immediately.